WangZihan-TBSI/SSR-group-info/README.md

 ## 双周文献分享会流程 Bi-week Literature review meeting

 **挑选文献**
-If you are not sure what kinds of paper is good, try to start from the top-notch journals or conferences from our field, such as Nature/Science and its sisters' journals Nature Electronics/Communications/Biomedical Engineering, Science Robotics/Advances (avoid Scientifc Reports), ICRA/IROS, ICLR/ICML/CVPR/AAAI, Ubicomp/CHI and etc.
+If you are not sure what kinds of papers are good, try to start from the top-notch journals or conferences from our field, such as Nature/Science and its sisters' journals Nature Electronics/Communications/Biomedical Engineering, Science Robotics/Advances (avoid Scientifc Reports), ICRA/IROS, ICLR/ICML/CVPR/AAAI, Ubicomp/CHI and etc.

 **准备PPT**